aws/aws-sdk-php/docs/configuration.rst

 Manually Setting Credentials
 ----------------------------

-You can also manually set your credentials after the service client has been instantiated by using the ``Credentials`` object.
+You can also manually set your credentials after the service client has been instantiated.
+To do this, use the ``setCredentials()`` method to set an entirely new ``Credentials`` object for the client.

 .. code-block:: php